-Rumberries, also known as guavaberries, are native to the coastal areas of Central and South America and the Caribbean, including Jamaica, Cuba, Bermuda in the Virginia Islands.
-Although rumberries grow wild in these areas, they are sometimes cultivated in home gardens.
-However, they are notoriously difficult to grow and generally don’t produce fruit for six to eight years.
+Rumberries, also known as guavaberries, are native to the coastal areas of Central and South America and the Caribbean, including Jamaica, Cuba, Bermuda and the Virgin Islands.
+Although rumberries grow wild in these areas, they are also sometimes cultivated in home gardens.
+However, they’re notoriously difficult to grow and generally don’t produce fruit for six to eight years.

 The berries are yellowish-orange and extremely tart.
 However, they become sweeter as they ripen and turn deep purple or black.
 If you’re lucky enough to have access to a rumberry tree, you can use the blueberry-sized berries in a number of ways.
 Wondering what to do with rumberries?
 Read on for a few ideas to pique your creativity.

 Guavaberry liquor is a popular drink in the West Indies, where the berries are strained and mixed with sugar and rum.
 The mixture is fermented and aged.
 In the Virgin Islands, rumberry punch is a traditional drink during the festive Christmas holidays.

 Rumberry trees are attractive ornamentals that, in their native environment, can reach heights of 30 feet (8 m.) or more.
 Cultivated trees tend to be smaller and work well as shrubs or small trees.
 In the springtime, rumberry trees produce delicate white, tufted flowers that look like they’re sprinkled with snow.
 Beekeepers often grow the trees for the sweet nectar.